Borgotto/quick-parsec-deploy/README.md

 # quick-parsec-deploy

-A simple Windows PowerShell script to download and run the latest portable version of
+A simple Windows PowerShell script to download, configure and run the latest portable version of
 <a href="https://parsec.app/downloads">Parsec <img src="https://imgur.com/3QEwVvy.png" width=20 height=20></a>
  on any Windows 10/11 computer with a single command
  ##